1cP-LSD

-1cP-LSD, or 1-CPA-LSD, also known as 1-cyclopropanoyl-LSD, is a psychedelic drug of the lysergamide family and an acylated derivative of lysergic acid diethylamide (LSD) which has been sold as a designer drug.
+1cP-LSD, also known as 1-cyclopropanoyl-LSD or by the nickname Curie, is a psychedelic drug of the lysergamide family and an acylated derivative of lysergic acid diethylamide (LSD) which has been sold as a designer drug.
 It is a prodrug of LSD.

 Use and effects

 1cP-LSD has been used in the form of blotter tabs containing 100 μg 1cP-LSD free base and pellets containing 150 μg 1cP-LSD hemitartrate.
+Its dose is said to be 100 to 200 μg and it has comparable potency to 1P-LSD and 1B-LSD.
+Its duration has been said to be 5 to 10 hours.

 Pharmacology

 Pharmacodynamics

 1cP-LSD is a prodrug of LSD.
 It has been found to produce psychedelic-like effects, specifically the head-twitch response, in rodents with similar potency as 1P-LSD.

 Chemistry

 Analogues

 Related compounds include 1B-LSD, 1DD-LSD, 1P-LSD, 1V-LSD, ALD-52 (1A-LSD), 1cP-AL-LAD, AL-LAD, ETH-LAD, 1P-ETH-LAD, PRO-LAD, LSM-775, and LSZ, among others.

-History

-1cP-LSD was first synthesized as a legal LSD alternative by Lizard Labs, a Netherlands based research chemical laboratory.